Lionfish And Their Impact On Coral Reefs Research at Almond Beach Resort

 Lionfish are collected by spearing the fish while snorkeling or scuba diving.
-When lionfish are collected the location of the snorkel or dive site is noted.
+When lionfish are collected, the location of the snorkel or dive site is noted.
 Once the boat returns to shore additional data is collected.
-The fish mass, snout to tail length, mouth gape and stomach contents are recorded.
-This information will help researchers understand the lionfish population size as well as the potential ecological impact that they are having upon the southern portion of the Mesoamerican Barrier Reef.
+The fish mass, snout to tail length, mouth gap and stomach contents are recorded.
+This information will help researchers understand the lionfish population size as well as the potential environmental impact that they are having upon the southern portion of the Mesoamerican Barrier Reef.

 How You Can Become Involved

 - Enroll in an Inspire EdVenture lionfish hunting trip to Belize